tjntomas/HADashboard-widgets/README.md

 ### [A Camera Stream widget for HADashboard](https://github.com/tjntomas/HADashboard-widgets/tree/master/custom_widgets/basecamerastream)

 A simple widget to display camera streams in HADashboard.
-It uses the access token to access the camera stream from the Home Assistant.
+It uses the access token to access the camera stream from Home Assistant.